Global

 This

-data set used the MaxEnt model to estimate rice potential distributions.
+dataset used the MaxEnt model to estimate rice potential distributions.
 This

 model is based on the maximum entropy method to simulate the species niche and